CristianoYL/RestaurantAppAPI/README.md

 ## Environment
 The project is developed under ```python-3.6.2```.
 It is recommended that you use virtual environment to set up the project in case of any version conflicts within your existing installment.
 One recommendation is to use [virtualenv](https://virtualenv.pypa.io/en/stable/).

-You may aquire virtualenv using command:
+You may acquire virtualenv using command:
 ```
 pip install virtualenv
 ```